Real Face

 "Real Face" is a song written by Shikao Suga, Joker, Tak Matsumoto and Chokkaku for the debut single and debut album of the Japanese boy band, KAT-TUN.
 It was released on March 22, 2006, and debuted on the Oricon daily and weekly singles charts at number 1 where it stayed on the latter for 3 weeks.
 The song would eventually sell over a million copies by the end of 2006 and was named Japan's best-selling single of the year.

 Song information

+There are three different versions of the song in KAT-TUN's discography: